-Note that the falsehood of (17a) is not improved even if the context has explicitly separated the four children into two pairs, as seen in (18).
+The falsehood of (17a) is not improved even if the context has explicitly separated the four children into two pairs, as seen in (18).

 (18) [Yesterday, the pair of children a + b competed against the pair of children c + d.]
 Today, the children (all) formed a/one team.